openstack/releases/doc/source/reference/process.rst

 #.
 Review any remaining milestone-2 exceptions

 #.
+Now that we are past MembershipFreeze, we should check if the OpenStack map
+   will need to be updated to reflect future final release contents.
+If any changes are needed, those should be proposed in Gerrit as changes to the ``openinfra/openstack-map`` repository.

+#.
 Plan the next release cycle schedule based on the number of desired weeks or
    by making sure the cycle ends within a few weeks of the next developer event.
 Using the Monday of the close of the last cycle, and the